biobakery/metawibele/README.md

 	* do not annotate protein families based on PSORTb for domain/motif characterization
 * --bypass-abundance
 	* do not annotate protein families based on abundance information
+* --bypass-mspminer
+	* do not annotate protein families based on MSPminer information
 * --bypass-integration
 	* do not integrate annotations for protein families
 * --bypass-mandatory